saghirb/Getting-Started-with-Git-and-GitHub-for-R-Users/README.md

 ## Objectives

-+ Motivations to use Git and GitHub
++ Motivation to use Git and GitHub
 + Setup an RStudio project with Git
     + Track your work
     + Keep a history of your files
-+ Link your project to GitHub through RStudio
++ Link your project to GitHub
+    + Use RStudio to interact with GitHub

 ## Running the Workshop